nam-vuhoang/supermetrics-assignment/README.md

 **Next.js** provides two types of routing: *static* and *dynamic*.
 It also offers various ways of pre-rendering pages: *Static-site generation (SSG)*, *Server-side rendering (SSR)*, and *Client-side rendering (CSR)*.

-Thanks to the dynamic routing feature, I had to create only two Next.js pages for this assignment: the Blog Page, and the Dashboard Page.
+Thanks to the dynamic routing feature, I had to create only *two* **Next.js** pages for this assignment: the Blog Page, and the Dashboard Page.

 ### Blog page

 The Blog Page displays a collection of posts in a grid format with the pagination element in the page footer.
 The collection of posts can belong to many users or a single user (see two pictures below).

-Because users want to navigate between pages quickly while the page template remains the same, I have decided to use Client-side rendering (CSR) for the Blog Page.
-It means that Next.js pre-renders the page template (DOM tree) and sends it to the browser.
+Because users want to navigate between pages quickly while the page template remains the same, I have decided to use *Client-side rendering (CSR)* for the Blog Page.
+It means that **Next.js** pre-renders the page template (DOM tree) and sends it to the browser.
 The browser runs the script for fetching data directly from the backend (without sending via frontend server) and “hydrating” the page template with the new data.
-For client-side data fetching, I used a React hook library called SWR which handles caching, revalidation, refetching on intervals, and more.
+For client-side data fetching, I used a React hook library called **SWR** which handles caching, revalidation, refetching on intervals, and more.
 As mentioned earlier, I set a 1-minute interval for automatic silent data refresh on this page.

 <figure>
 <img src="./docs/frontend-ui-blog-1.png" />
-<figcaption align="center"><b>A blog page of all users.</b></figcaption>
+<figcaption align="center"><b>A blog page of multiple users.</b></figcaption>
 </figure>